 The steel molds are highly durable, but they are expensive than aluminum molds.
-Tus, the process of injection mold needs vigilant design, including features and shape of the component.
+Thus, the process of injection mold needs vigilant design, including features and the shape of the component.

 Injection Mold Material Cost

 The cost of the injection molding material depends on how much you spend to create how many parts.
-For instance, if you produce 400,000 components after spending #20,000 on the steel mold, your cost for a single component will be around 5 cents.
+For instance, if you produce 400,000 components after spending #20,000 on the steel mold, your cost on the mold for a single component will be around 5 cents.

 However, there are a few other costs as well that will incur.
 Those include the material you use and the labor.
 All these things impact the cost of your injection molding project.